PhishermanGG/docs/docs/guide/getting-started.md

 ## Endpoints

-The API is accessed by making HTTPS requests to a specific version endpoint URL, in which GET, POST and PUT methods dictate how your interact with the endpoint.
+The API is accessed by making HTTPS requests to a specific version endpoint URL, in which GET, POST and PUT methods dictate how you interact with the endpoint.

 The base URLs for all endpoints are listed below.